Human-Computer Interaction (HCI) for South Asia

 Why HCI4SouthAsia?

-The intent of bringing these two stakeholders is two-fold:
+As of now, the intent of bringing these stakeholders is two-fold:

-- and as well as to build the HCI and Design education curriculum in South Asian countries.
+• to build HCI and Design education curriculum in South Asian countries

 (Photo by Debashis RC Biswas on Unsplash)